-In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+In order for you to receive the monitoring services described above, you must enroll by

 Proactive Fraud Assistance.
 Proactive Fraud Assistance includes the following features:

 - Fraud specialist-assisted placement of fraud alert, protective registration, or geographical equivalent, in situations where it is warranted. - After placement of a Fraud Alert, a credit report from each of the three (3) credit bureaus is made available to the notification recipient (United States only). - Assistance with reading and interpreting credit reports for any possible fraud indicators. - Removal from credit bureau marketing lists while Fraud Alert is active (United States only). - Answering any questions individuals may have about fraud. - Provide individuals with the ability to receive electronic education and alerts through email.
 (Note that these emails may not be specific to the recipient's jurisdiction/location.)